Nutrition & Dietetics: Undergraduate Programs

 Didactic Program in Dietetics Option for Students with an Undergraduate DegreeStudents with an earned BS or Bachelor of Arts (BA) degree or higher can complete all requirements of the DPD while earning their Master of Science (MS) degree in either Nutrition or Sports Nutrition and Exercise Science (SNES).
 Students with a BS or BA degree or higher, who earned DPD-required undergraduate credits through their baccalaureate experience collaborate with the DPD Director and, when applicable, a course instructor in determining which of these credits may meet the DPD requirements.
 Several Marywood University graduate level courses are accepted as equivalent undergraduate DPD courses and therefore meet the DPD VS as well as the MS degree requirement.
 The DPD Director works with each individual student.
 More about the Didactic Program

-The Nutrition and Wellness track provides a broad curriculum that includes both liberal arts and nutrition, science, and health courses.
+The Nutrition and Wellness track provides a broad curriculum that includes both liberal arts, science, health, nutrition, and psychology courses.
 This educational framework provides the knowledge, skills, and values needed for entry into graduate school or a career in nutrition and wellness.
-Unlike the Coordinated and Didactic Programs, this track is not accredited.
-Students in this track are not eligible to sit for the registration examination.
+Unlike the Didactic Program in Dietetics, this track is not accredited by ACEND.
+Therefore, students completing this track are not eligible for an accredited internship program nor are they eligible to sit for the registration examination for dietitians nutritionists.
 More about Nutrition & Wellness